"junkier" meaning in All languages combined

 1. comparative form of junky: more junky Tags: comparative, form-of Form of: junky (extra: more junky)

-Sense id: en-junkier-en-adj-GkFSpnwH Categories (other): English entries with incorrect language header, Pages with 2 entries, Pages with entries, Pages with 2 entries, Pages with entries Disambiguation of Pages with 2 entries: 41 23 5 20 11 Disambiguation of Pages with entries: 30 28 3 25 14
+Sense id: en-junkier-en-adj-GkFSpnwH Categories (other): English entries with incorrect language header, Pages with 2 entries, Pages with entries, Pages using etymon with no ID, Pages with 2 entries, Pages with entries Disambiguation of Pages using etymon with no ID: 16 30 10 29 15 Disambiguation of Pages with 2 entries: 41 23 5 20 11 Disambiguation of Pages with entries: 30 28 3 25 14

 Noun [Polish]